 Renting a car is often the best way to reach out-of-the-way areas on your own schedule, and the good news is that car rentals nearly always fall within cards’ “travel” categories, for the purpose of earning bonus rewards.

 Many cards also provide built-in insurance coverage against loss and damage for rental cars.
 For most cards, that coverage is secondary (which means you have to file a claim through your regular auto insurance first).
-A few cards offer primary coverage, however, including the Chase Sapphire Preferred and Chase’s United MileagePlus cards.
+A few cards offer primary coverage, however, including several of Chase’s premium travel cards.

 If you’re renting abroad, there’s an interesting twist: Most regular car insurance policies (like the one you have for your own car) won’t cover rentals abroad anyway, so secondary insurance provided by your card may become primary.
 Check your card’s terms, but here’s the fine print from the World MasterCard rental car insurance benefits:

-American Express (a CreditCardForum advertising partner) also offers primary rental insurance to cardholders for a flat rate of $24.95 for up to 45 consecutive days via its Premium Car Rental Protection program.
+American Express also offers primary rental insurance to cardholders for a flat rate of $24.95 for up to 45 consecutive days via its Premium Car Rental Protection program.

 Even if you’re armed with primary rental car insurance, note that some programs exclude certain countries – and that some overseas rental agencies may say you’re required to purchase their coverage at the counter.
 They may not have a leg to stand on, but try explaining that if there’s a language barrier.
 What’s more, certain unique vehicles are generally excluded, so if you were planning on zipping down your destination’s narrow streets on a moped, your card won’t cover you.
 And if you are planning on literally going off the beaten path, know that off-roading isn’t covered.
 Same goes if you’re traveling to an area of conflict.
 The World MasterCard benefits have the following exclusions: